anhquynhtran/EDA-NYC-Airbnb/README.md

 **Description of Data:**

   Airbnb does not publish any raw dataset; however, publicly available information was scraped from the company’s website and published on http://insideairbnb.com/get-the-data.html.
 The data used in this analysis was scraped on June 3rd, 2019.
 I will use the following datasets my analysis:
-1. listings: listings information includes various attributes.
+1. **listings**: listings information includes various attributes.
 For the purpose of this EDA, I will use the following attributes: host_id, room_type, longitude, latitude, price, neighbourhood_group_cleansed, neighbourhood_cleansed, reviews_scores_rating, review_scores_location, review_scores_cleanliness, bathrooms, beds
-2. reviews: reviews given by guests of searchable listings
+2. **reviews**: reviews given by guests of searchable listings
-3. calendar: dates and prices of future available dates
+3. **calendar**: dates and prices of future available dates

 There are no available data for booking activity, so I will use review activity as an indicator of Airbnb activity instead.